VrushankPatel/Maxine/PENDING_TASKS.md

  13. Implement Advanced Security Features: Add SPIFFE/SPIRE integration for secure service identity and zero-trust architecture with automatic certificate rotation.
  14. Implement eBPF Integration: Use eBPF for low-overhead tracing and monitoring of service communications, providing kernel-level insights.
  15. Implement Multi-Cluster Federation Enhancements: Advanced federation with automatic conflict resolution, geo-aware load balancing, and cross-datacenter consistency.
   16. Implement SIMD Operations: Use SIMD instructions for bulk data processing in load balancing calculations to further reduce latency in high-throughput scenarios.
   17. Implement Adaptive Caching: Use machine learning algorithms to predict and pre-cache frequently accessed services, dynamically adjusting cache TTL based on access patterns.
   18. Implement Service Health Prediction Enhancements: Add machine learning models for more accurate failure prediction and automated scaling recommendations.
   19. Implement Chaos Engineering Tools: Built-in chaos testing capabilities for resilience validation with network partition simulation and automated recovery testing.
+  20. Implement Service Call Analytics Dashboard: Create a web dashboard to visualize service call patterns, dependency graphs, and traffic flows in real-time.
+  21. Implement Advanced Service Mesh Integration: Add support for Istio, Linkerd, and Envoy with automatic policy generation and traffic management.
+  22. Implement Multi-Cluster Federation Enhancements: Advanced cross-datacenter features with conflict resolution, geo-aware load balancing, and global consistency.
+  23. Implement Kubernetes Operator: Create a custom Kubernetes operator for automated Maxine deployment, scaling, and management with CRDs.
+  24. Implement eBPF Integration: Use eBPF for low-overhead tracing and monitoring of service communications at the kernel level.
+  25. Implement AI-Driven Load Balancing: Use reinforcement learning to optimize routing decisions based on real-time metrics and historical data.